Call us 0333 370 4333

 • discrete components, such as size and form, rarity, relationship to the landscape and character of a conservation area.

-A Preservation Order should protect selected trees and woodlands where their removal would result in a significant negative impact on the local environment and its enjoyment by the public.
+A Tree Preservation Order should protect selected trees and woodlands where their removal would result in a significant negative impact on the local environment and its enjoyment by the public.

 A County Council may make a Preservation Order, subject to restrictions, where there also exists a District Planning Authority and a County Planning Authority, when it can only make one: